tuliomitico/tuliomitico.github.io/README.md

 - [x] Show the projects
 - [ ] The form somehow has to send to a database
 - [ ] The site must have the english version
-- [ ] The site must have dark version
+- [x] The site must have dark version
+- [ ] The CV/Resume Button must redirect to a resume

 Non-Functional requirements
 ---